 When Should You Take Multivitamins?

-“Digestion slows down during sleep, so taking your nutrient supplement late at night would not be associated with an efficient absorption.” - Jeffrey Blumberg, a professor of nutrition science and policy at Tufts University
+“Digestion slows down during sleep, so taking your nutrient supplement late at night would not be associated with an efficient absorption.”

 On the flip side, B vitamins may overstimulate your brain and hamper sleep.

 With that said, this rule doesn’t apply to all vitamins.
 Some can — and should — be taken later in the day.

 So let’s look at when you should take specific vitamins before we see when to take multivitamins.

 Water-soluble vitamins are the vitamins you need to chase down with water :

 - B vitamins: Thiamine, B6, B12, biotin, riboflavin, niacin, pantothenic acid, and folic acid